etiennemustow/CV/README.md

 <a name="hobbies"></a>
 ## Hobbies

-- Reading up about technical concepts via articles and books
+- Reading up about technical concepts via articles and books (ocassionally, writing articles [here](https://medium.com/@etiennemustow))
 - Creating personal projects and tools
 - Playing basketball and keeping fit
 - Volunteering my skills ad hoc for charitable causes
-- Learning Spanish
+- Learning Spanish and Japanese

 <a id="experience"></a>
 ## Experience